Adam-Clrk/rolebot/README.md

 2018/03/18 18:09:18 https://discordapp.com/api/oauth2/authorize?scope=bot&permissions=268446720&client_id=(removed)
 2018/03/18 18:09:18 Bot running as (removed).
 CTRL-C to exit.
 ```
-paste the link into a web browser to add the bot to your discord server (NOTE: you will need the Manage Server permission)
+paste the link into a web browser to add the bot to your discord server (you will need the Manage Server permission)

 ## Command Usage